-Annex B (informative): Bibliography
+Annex C (informative): Bibliography

 The following referenced documents are not necessary for the application of the present document but they assist the user with regard to a particular subject area.

 ITU Recommendation M.1177-4 (2011): "Techniques for measurement of unwanted emissions of radar equipment".